Single Euro Payments Area: Schemes

+SEPA Credit Transfer

 SEPA Credit Transfer (SCT) allows for the transfer of funds from one bank account to another.
 SEPA clearing rules require that payments made before the cutoff point on a working day be credited to the recipient's account by the next working day.
+The scheme was introduced in January 2008.
+In February 2014 it replaced the national credit transfer schemes, and later made the use of International Bank Account Number mandatory for transfers.

+SEPA Instant Credit Transfer

 SEPA Instant Credit Transfer (SCT Inst), also called SEPA Instant Payment, provides for instant crediting of a payee, the delay being less than ten seconds, initially, with a maximum of twenty seconds in exceptional circumstances.
-This scheme was launched in November 2017, and was at that time operational for end customers in eight euro zone countries, and is expected soon to be available in most euro zone countries and potentially in all SEPA countries.
+This scheme was launched in November 2017, and was at that time operational for end customers in eight Eurozone countries.
+As of 2024, not all banks offer their customers instant transfers; however, in March 2024 the EU adopted the Instant Payments Regulation which requires all banks to offer instant transfers from January 2025 (incoming transfers) / October 2025 (outgoing transfers).

+Direct debit

 Direct debit functionality is provided by two separate schemes.
 The basic scheme, Core SDD, is primarily targeted at consumers and was launched on 2 November 2009.
 Banks offering SEPA payments are obliged to participate in this scheme.
 A second scheme, B2B SDD, is targeted towards business users.
 Banks offering SEPA payments are not obliged to participate in this scheme (participation is optional).
 Among the differences with respect to Core SDD: